Numeric Data Type

 • The numeric data type is right justified by default, and the data in all numeric variables are right justified automatically.

-• The leftmost characters are truncated if the input data is larger than the variable size.
+• The leftmost digits are truncated if the input is larger than the receiving variable size.
 For example – the variable declared with 9(4) and the input data is 12345, the variable contains only 2345.

-• Suppose the input data is smaller than the receiving variable.
-In that case, the unused positions at the left are filled with zeroes.
+• If the input is smaller than the receiving variable size, unused character positions at the left are filled with ZEROs.

 Practical Example -